AvaProtocol/OAK-docs/_docs/examples.md

 - **`function` -** the ‘swap’ function in the smart contract that you are executing
 - **`tokenID` -** the identifier for the token that you are transferring (e.g. aUSD identifier XYZ)
 - **`amount` -** the amount of the specified token that you are swapping

-**Open Questions**

-- Is there a way to scan the blockchain for existing contracts to understand how standardized specific functions are?
-- Do we need to verify that a contract and function pair are valid?
-- Do we need to verify that a given contract accepts the specified token?
-- How do we identify the token / what is an example for this field?

 *Coming soon.
 Subject to change and may differ for non-EVM chains.